 Due: One month after GCC received the documents

-Condition Satisfied: GCC has been a part of the review process for the documents.
-Product author have implemented GCC recommendations.
+Condition Satisfied: GPAT and GCC has been a part of the review process for the documents.
+Product author have implemented GPAT and GCC recommendations.

 Remediate any documentation and overall product issues following the Executive Panel and GPAT feedback.